-The figures below show experiments comparing entropy, mutual information, and a cluster size baseline for both tasks.
+The figures below show experiments comparing entropy, mutual information, and a cluster size baseline for both tasks King kong game for free.
 The x-axis represents the number of corrections made by the user and the y-axis shows the resulting F1 (technically micro-averaged F1, see the paper for more details).
 The graphs show to what extent performance improves as we apply corrections and that for mutual information in particular, the best examples are corrected first.
 This is more prevalent in the bibliographic labeling task because there is more relevance in the positions of tokens with relation to each other.

 Our work showed that small, guided human corrections can have a potentially large impact on reducing errors in information extraction inference.
 We’re excited to be extending this work in a number of novel ways.
-We are currently investigating generalizations that take into account graphs of arbitary shape as opposed to just linear chains.
+We are currently investigating generalizations that take into account graphs of arbitary shape as opposed to just linear chains letter program for free.
 We’re applying this to important problems in Knowledge Base completion, where fact-based Knowledge Bases can be automatically extended to include implicit information.
 This represents another problem where interactive human computation can play an outsized role in improving machine learning inference.